Maximilian284/Origin/README.md

-# Origins
+# Origin
-### A game that will allow you to create your whole universe starting from the beginning of time.
+### A game that will allow you to create your own universe starting from the beginning of time.
 ##### Made in HTML, CSS and JS.